localjo/encyclopedia-cli/README.md

 node index.js --language en
 ```

-You can replace `en` with the language code for any existing Wikipedia language
+The language parameter is optional.
+You can replace `en` with the language code for any existing encyclopedia language
 (e.g. `fr`, `es`, `de`, etc).

 ## Commands